AdaCore/spark2014/docs/ug/alfa.rst

 annotations can be analyzed statically with GNATprove to show that the program is free from run-time errors and that it follows its expected behavior.
-A crucial feature of GNATprove is that it interprets annotations exactly like they are interpreted at run-time during tests.
+A crucial feature of GNATprove is that it interprets annotations exactly like they are interpreted at run time during tests.
 In particular, their executable semantics includes the verification of run-time checks, which can be verified statically with GNATprove.
 GNATprove can perform additional verifications on the specification of the expected behavior itself, and its